buckets/main-site/docs/content/app/debt.md

 ## Mortgage/Loan

-Many users treat mortgages and long term loans (such as car loans) as expenses to the budget rather than accounts within the budget.
-So it makes sense to mark these kinds of debt accounts as "Off Budget."
+Many users treat fixed-payment credit (e.g. mortgages and car loans) as expenses to the budget rather than accounts within the budget.
+It makes sense to mark these kinds of debt accounts as *Off budget* rather than *Debt*.

 ## Credit Cards and Other Debt

-If you always pay off your credit card in full every statement, then you are safe to leave your credit card account as a normal "On Budget" account.
+If you always pay off your credit card in full every statement, then you are safe to leave your credit card account as a *Normal* account.

-If, however, you are trying to pay off a credit card balance, it may be helpful to mark the account as "In Debt."
+If, however, you are trying to pay off a credit card balance, it may be helpful to mark the account as *Debt*.

-## "In Debt" Accounts
+## Debt Accounts

-Marking an account as "In Debt" causes two things to happen:
+Changing an account to a *Debt* account causes two things to happen:

 1. The account's negative balance is removed from your total rain.
 2. A special payment bucket is created.